-Select "New Mineral Scan" from the Mineral Scan menu (see illustration 7.22).
-(5)

-(6)Select either Automatic or Manual for the Impulse Mode depending on the terrain that is to be prospected.
-Push the multi-function control knob.

-(7) Ensure that your Super Sensor remains the SAME height above the ground and that it remains vertical during the duration of the scan.
+- 3. Assemble the eXp 4500 and attach the Super Sensor. - 4.
+Start the eXp 4500 and select "Mineral Scan" from the main menu (see figure 7.16). - 5.
+Select either Automatic or Manual for the Impulse Mode depending on the terrain that is to be prospected.
+Push the multifunction control knob to verify your choice. - 6.
+Ensure that your Super Sensor remains the SAME height above the ground and that it remains vertical during the duration of the scan.
 For areas of rough terrain or difficult to pass, be sure to use the Manual mode.
-Attempt to maintain the height between 5 cm and 10 cm (2" to 5") above the ground with no more than $a \pm 5$ cm (2") variance during the scan to receive a good measurement (changing the height of the Super Sensor may give you a false reading).
+Attempt to maintain the height between 5 cm and 10 cm (2" to 5") above the ground with no more